ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/lets-example.md

     correctTokenAmounts && scriptCorrect && treeCorrect && zeroUserBalance && properUserScript

- The exchange contract script is pretty straightforward and provided below along with comments describing its logic.
+ The exchange contract script is fairly straightforward and provided below along with comments describing its logic.
 In the contract, it is assumed that a spending transaction for an exchange contract box is receiving at least two inputs, and the first two inputs should be protected by the exchange contract script and contain LETS member tokens.
-To check that singleton member tokens in the inputs are indeed belong to the LETS system, a spending transaction provides the management contract box as the first read-only data input, and also should provide a proof that the member tokens are belong to the directory authenticated via the R4 register of the management contract box.
+To check that singleton member tokens in the inputs do indeed belong to the LETS system, a spending transaction provides the management contract box as the first read-only data input, and also should provide a proof that the member tokens do belong to the directory authenticated via the R4 register of the management contract box. "letsToken" in the script is about the singleton token of the management box.

     // Minimal balance allowed for LETS trader val minBalance = -20000